Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/general-navigation.md

 ## Have sufficiently large click areas

-**Target&nbsp;:** for all and in particular for people with motor disabilities.
+**Target&nbsp;:** everyone and in particular for people with motor disabilities.
 **When&nbsp;:** from the design phase and during development.

 **Description&nbsp;:**

-Insufficient size for a clickable element can cause difficulties to interact with the application.
-Each clickable element of the application must be of sufficient size for its area of action.
+Insufficient size for a clickable element can make it difficult to interact with the application.
+Each clickable element of the application must be of sufficient size.

 **To be verified&nbsp;:**